Saqlain-Shadab/Churn-Modelling-with-RFM-Analysis/README.md

 **📌 Project Overview**
-This project objective is to build a predictive churn model to **identify customres who are due to churn in business**.
-Also identify the commerical impact of they have on the business and suggest acionable recommendations to overcome them.
+This project objective is to build a predictive churn model to identify customers who are due to churn in business.
+Also identify the commercial impact of they have on the business and suggest actionable recommendations to overcome them.

 ---